Chapter One - The Bug Catcher

 "I'm more than okay," she laughed, "I'm a Scyther!"
 She hooked her scythes into the mud and pulled herself to her feet.
 The Scyther then twisted her head around as she thoroughly studied herself.

 "Yes.
 Yes, you are."
 Dion shook his head in disbelief.
 What's her problem?
-I guess she must've hit her heads on those rocks.
+I guess she must've hit her head on those rocks.
 I should go get her some help.
 "You want to come with me to Origin Plaza?"

 "Sure, whatever that is."
 The Scyther, who had begun to vigorously slash at the nearby ferns, didn't appear to be paying attention to him.